UFC Fight Night: Hermansson vs. Cannonier

 UFC Fight Night: Hermansson vs. Cannonier (also known as UFC Fight Night 160 or UFC on ESPN+ 18) was a mixed martial arts event produced by the Ultimate Fighting Championship that took place on September 28, 2019 at Royal Arena in Copenhagen, Denmark.

 Background

-The event marked the promotion's first visit to Denmark.
+The event marked the promotion's first visit to Denmark marking the 25th country.

 A middleweight bout between Jack Hermansson and Jared Cannonier served as the event headliner.

 Danny Henry was briefly linked to a featherweight bout with Mike Davis at the event.
 However, Henry pulled out of the bout for undisclosed reasons in mid-September.
 In turn, Davis was pulled from the card and is expected to be rescheduled for a future event.

 Former UFC Welterweight Championship challenger Thiago Alves was scheduled to face Gunnar Nelson at the event.
 However, Alves pulled out of the fight in mid-September due to an undisclosed injury.
 He was replaced by Gilbert Burns.

 A middleweight bout between Alessio Di Chirico and Peter Sobotta was scheduled for the event.
 However, Sobotta was forced out of the bout and was replaced by promotional newcomer Makhmud Muradov.